gabrielblain/CropWaterBalance/README.md

 ## DataForAWC: Soil texture and plant available water capacity (AWC).

 AWC is the amount of water between field capacity and permanent wilting point.
-Given in millimetre of water per centimeter of soil.
+Given in millimetre of water per centimetre of soil.
 Extracted from: Irrigation Scheduling: The Water Balance Approach Fact Sheet No. 4.707 by A. A. Andales, J. L. Chávez, T. A. Bauder..

 ## Usage